micka-coder/talmedia/tanakh/judges/tanakh-judges-chapter-6-rashi_en.md

 ### passuk 22
 <b> Aahha.</b> This denotes apprehension, as if to say, "What will become of me?"
-<b>This, because I have seen.</b> Because I have seen an angel of Adonoy—this is why I am apprehensive and exclaim "Aahha!"
+<b>This, because I have seen.</b> Because I have seen an angel of Hachem—this is why I am apprehensive and exclaim "Aahha!"

 ### passuk 23

 ### passuk 24
-<b> Entitled it.</b> Gidon named the altar.<sup>15</sup><i class="footnote">The reading is, “[He] entitled it, ‘Adonoy is peace,’” not “Adonoy entitled it, ‘Peace.’”.</i>
+<b> Entitled it.</b> Gidon named the altar.<sup>15</sup><i class="footnote">The reading is, “[He] entitled it, ‘Hachem is peace,’” not “Hachem entitled it, ‘Peace.’”.</i>
-<b>Adonoy is peace.</b> Adonoy is our peace.
+<b>Hachem is peace.</b> Hachem is our peace.

 ### passuk 25
 <b> Bullock [lit. bull ox].</b> The young bull, as even a day old ox is called an "ox".<sup>16</sup><i class="footnote">The inference of “Bull ox” is a bull that qualifies as an ox.
 Since even a day old bull qualifies, the reference is to a young bull.</i>
 <b>A second bull.</b><span>וְתוֹרָא תִּנְיׇנׇא</span>, "A second bull".<sup>17</sup><i class="footnote">This is Targum Yonasan’s rendition.</i>
 <b>Seven year.</b> Which had been fattened for seven years to be brought as an idolatrous sacrifice.
 Eight prohibitions were suspended<sup>18</sup><i class="footnote"> 1.
 The second bull, which had been designated as an idolatrous sacrifice, was now brought as an offering.
 2. Utensils used previously for the <i>Asheirah</i> sacrifices were now used.
 3. The wood of the <i>Asheirah</i> tree was used as fuel.
 4. The offering was brought at night.
 5. It was brought on a personal altar outside the Mishkon at Shiloh.
 6. The second bull had been actually worshipped as a deity.
-7. Gidon was not a Kohein.
+7. Gidon was not a Kohen.
 8. He did not use the required sacred utensils.</i> that night; 'designated', <i>'asheirah',</i> 'night', 'altar', etc., as enumerated in Temurah.<sup>19</sup><i class="footnote">29:a.</i>

 ### passuk 26
 <b> Top of the bulwark.</b> Top of the rock.